ndd21/PHYS281/docs/demo-python-terminal.md

 ```

 !!! note
-    If you're using Python 2 (which is not recommended, but you may come across some old code)
+    If you are using Python 2 (which is not recommended, but you may come across some old code)
     division of two integers will return an integer based on the result rounded down to the nearest
     integer.